mala-project/mala/docs/source/usage/predictions.rst

 ******************

 The ``Predictor`` class can also be accessed through an ``ase`` calculator.
 For this, use the ``mala.MALA`` class.
-See e.g. ``ex14_mala_md``.
+See e.g. ``ex15_ase_calculator``.

-.. warning:: The current implementation of atomic forces is highly experimental.
-It only works with a specific QE version, and only with local pseudopotentials.
+.. warning:: Currently, the calculation of forces with this calculator is not officially supported.